Skip to content

 The United States has several key supply regions, including the Appalachian Basin, the Permian Basin, and the Haynesville Shale, each contributing significantly to the country's natural gas production.

-Importance of supply regions
+Importance of supply region

 • Production capacity: Supply regions are critical for assessing the production capacity of natural gas.
 They indicate where the majority of natural gas is extracted and how much can be produced to meet demand.